ckeditor/ckeditor5/docs/tutorials/widgets/implementing-a-block-widget.md

 	} );
 ```

-Rebuild your project, refresh the browser and you should see that the `SimpleBoxEditing` and `SmpleBoxUI` plugins were loaded:
+Your page will refresh and you should see that the `SimpleBoxEditing` and `SmpleBoxUI` plugins were loaded:

 {@img assets/img/tutorial-implementing-a-widget-2.png Screenshot of a classic editor initialized from source with the "SimpleBoxEditing#init() got called" and "SimpleBoxUI#init() got called" messages on the console.}